skipgu/past-exams/exams/DAT400/README.md

-# DAT400 - High Performance Parallel Programming
+# DAT400 - High-performance parallel programming
-Welcome to the DAT400 - High Performance Parallel Programming, where we've compiled past exams and student answers to assist in your preparation for this course.
+Welcome to the DAT400 - High-performance parallel programming, where we've compiled past exams and student answers to assist in your preparation for this course.

 Here’s what we have so far: